adebruyne/flashcard-app/README.md

 ## Overview:
-QuizzMe is a Node.js/Express server-rendered...
+QuizMe is a Node.js/Express server-rendered...
 Handlebars partials were used to render the front-end views.
 Settings are stored in a PostgreSQL database.
 Additions will be made in React.

 ## Built by: